Brazil (1985 film): Release

-Battle for final cut

 The film was produced by Arnon Milchan's company Embassy International Pictures.
-Gilliam's original cut of the film is 142 minutes long and ends on a dark note.
-This version was released in Europe and internationally by 20th Century Fox without issue; however, US distribution was handled by Universal, whose executives felt the ending tested poorly.
-Universal chairman Sid Sheinberg insisted on a dramatic re-edit of the film to give it a happy ending, and suggested testing both versions to see which scored higher.
+Gilliam's original cut of the film was 142 minutes long and ends on a dark note.
+This version was released in Europe and internationally by 20th Century Fox without issue.
+However, the film's US distribution was handled by Universal Pictures, whose executives felt that the ending tested poorly.
+Universal's chairman, Sid Sheinberg, insisted on a dramatic re-edit of the film to give it a happy ending and suggested testing both versions to see which scored higher.
 At one point, there were two editing teams working on the film, one without Gilliam's knowledge.
-As with the science fiction film Blade Runner (1982), which had been released three years earlier, a version of Brazil was created by the studio with a more consumer-friendly ending.

-After a lengthy delay with no sign of the film being released, Gilliam took out a full-page ad in the trade magazine Variety urging Sheinberg to release Brazil in its intended version.
-Sheinberg spoke publicly of his dispute with Gilliam in interviews and ran his own advertisement in Daily Variety offering to sell the film.
+After a lengthy delay with no sign of the film being released, Gilliam took out a full-page ad in Variety urging Sheinberg to release Brazil in its intended version.
+Sheinberg spoke publicly in interviews of his dispute with Gilliam, and ran his own advertisement in Daily Variety offering to sell the film.

 Gilliam conducted private screenings of Brazil (without the studio's approval) for film schools and local critics.
-On the same night Universal's award contender Out of Africa premiered in New York, Brazil was awarded the Los Angeles Film Critics Association awards for "Best Picture", "Best Screenplay", and "Best Director".
-This prompted Universal to finally agree to release a modified 132-minute version supervised by Gilliam, in 1985.
+On the same night when Universal's award contender Out of Africa premiered in New York, Brazil was awarded the awards for "Best Picture", "Best Screenplay" and "Best Director" at the Los Angeles Film Critics Association.
+This prompted Universal to finally agree to release a modified 132-minute version supervised by Gilliam in 1985.